 Ayurvedic medicine serves as a good example of a better comprehension of holism.
 Ayurvedic doctors that undergo 5 years or even longer study would never treat broken leg or acute cancer with Ayurvedic methods.
 Such diseases are treated with western methods even in India.
 But this only proves that neither Ayurveda nor the western method is holistic.
 We are still waiting for a method that would unify all existing medicines under the umbrella of a living creature that exists only for the reason that is holistic.

 Holistic medicine should be reconstructed as a general philosophy of the human body and mind for the purpose of individual risk management.
 The medicine should become homonistic risk management practice based on integrated management and integrated reporting systems.

 Science and philosophy

-Due to the intoxication of mechanistic ideology (again introduced in renaissance) we live in dreams that when we will see/understand the smallest particle of complicated atom and even more complicated molecule (and so on) we will be able to digitally chart universal logic/construction.
-How come that we search for solutions on the path of complications while we on the other hand know that life rests on complexity.
+Due to the intoxication of mechanistic ideology introduced in the renaissance and propagated later by an ideology of science (scientism in contrast to science), we live in dreams that when we will see/understand the smallest particle of the complicated atom and even more complicated molecule (and so on) we will be able to digitally chart universal logic/construction.
+We are in fact searching for solutions to complications despite the fact that life is complex and not complicated.

-We are still quite far from solving integration of complications and complexity, but at least ambitions are to be seen finally.
+We are still quite far from solving the integration of complications and complexity, but at least ambitions are to be seen finally.